datastaxdevs/workshop-introduction-to-nosql/README.md

 (3 rows)
 ```

-> Notice that all three rows are "filled with data", despite the second insertion above skipping the `user_email` and `user_name` columns:
+> Notice that all three rows are "filled with data", despite the second of the insertions above skipping the `user_email` and `user_name` columns:
 > this is because these are **static columns** (i.e. associated to the whole partition) and in this case their value had been written already.

 - *Read by primary key*